-Google Search Console is a free tool that allows you to view keywords and phrases that your website appears for in search engine results.
+Google Search Console is a free tool that allows you to view keywords and phrases your website appears for in search engine results.

 What does this mean?

-Well, if someone searches “digital marketing agency,” and your site shows up on the first page of google’s search results, then this means they are likely to click on your link!
-Sounds useful right?
+Well, if someone searches “digital marketing agency,” and your site shows up on the first page of google’s search results, then they are likely to click on your link!
+Sounds useful, right?
 So…

 This post will give you an overview of what Google Search Console is used for and how it can help improve the visibility of your website.

 What is Google Search Console?

 Google Search Console (GSC) was created to allow website owners to see how Google perceives their website.
-You can use this information to improve your site’s content, structure, and optimisation in order to increase traffic from relevant searches.
+You can use this information to improve your site’s content, structure, and optimisation to increase traffic from relevant searches.

-But ultimately, the main purpose of Google Search Console is tracking organic (non-paid) visits to a website.
+But ultimately, the main purpose of Google Search Console is to track organic (non-paid) visits to a website.

-Google tracks these visits by noting each time a user sees you in a result or clicks through to see more pages on your site using its “crawl” feature which uses bots that scan all web pages for links and various other factors including keywords.
+Google tracks these visits by noting each time a user sees you in a result or clicks through to see more pages on your site using its “crawl” feature, which uses bots that scan all web pages for links and other factors, including keywords.
 This helps you determine what people are looking for when they find your website online so that your Search Engine Optimisation (SEO) can be improved.

-In addition, click data allows publishers to understand which pages are performing well in the search, and also see your top keywords.
+In addition, click data allows publishers to understand which pages perform well in the search and see your top keywords.
 These analytics reports can provide you with information like the average position for each page on your website (like how high up it is when listed), keyword data, the number of impressions per time period etc.

-While Google Search Console has evolved over time, the basic promise, providing vital metrics for helping marketers and businesses improve their SEO performance, has remained the same.
+While Google Search Console has evolved over time, the basic premise of providing vital metrics for helping marketers and businesses improve their SEO performance has remained the same.

 Getting started with Google Search Console

 But how do you use Google Search Console to increase traffic?
 Getting started with Google Search Console is remarkably easy and can be accomplished in just a few steps…